-In May 2019, the patient suffered from aggressive progression of MCL, and the PET-CT scan revealed multi-lymphoadenopthy and splenomegaly.
-As is shown in Figure 1, the patient began with ibrutinib at 560 mg per day orally, and venetoclax was introduced next day according to a dosage schedule that started at 100 mg per day and gradually increased by 100 mg daily, and finally to 600 mg per day.
-After 2 days of this full-dose combination of ibrutinib and venetoclax, the patient presented to our clinic with dizziness, severe fatigue, pallor, and soy-sauce colored urine.
-Laboratory test results showed an extremely low level of hemoglobin (28.0 g/L) and significant increase of reticulocyte count (19.5%), total bilirubin (TBIL 3.567 mg/dL), and indirect bilirubin (3.029 mg/dL).
+In May 2019, the patient suffered from aggressive progression of MCL, and a PET-CT scan revealed multi-lymphoadenopthy and splenomegaly.
+As shown in Figure 1, the patient began with ibrutinib at 560 mg per day orally, and venetoclax was introduced the next day according to a dosage schedule that started at 100 mg per day and gradually increased by 100 mg daily to reach 600 mg per day.
+After two days of this full-dose combination of ibrutinib and venetoclax, the patient presented to our clinic with dizziness, severe fatigue, pallor, and soy-sauce colored urine.
+Laboratory test results showed an extremely low level of hemoglobin (28.0 g/L) and a significant increase in the reticulocyte count (19.5%), total bilirubin (TBIL 3.567 mg/dL), and indirect bilirubin (3.029 mg/dL).
 A Coombs’ test was positive for both anti-IgG and anti-C3, indicating the diagnosis of severe autoimmune hemolytic anemia (AIHA).
-The hemolytic crisis was considered to be caused by the high-dose combination of ibrutinib plus venetoclax and most likely rapid titration of venetoclax.
+The hemolytic crisis was attributed to the high-dose combination of ibrutinib plus venetoclax and most likely the rapid titration of venetoclax.
 The probability of an adverse drug reaction (ADR) was assessed using the Naranjo algorithm (see Table 1) [7].
-It revealed a probable ADR for a score of +6.
+It revealed a probable ADR score of +6.

 Table 1.
-Naranjo scale for likelihood of ibrutinib plus venetoclax induced AIHA
+Naranjo scale for the likelihood of ibrutinib plus venetoclax-induced AIHA